 Pursing his lips, Kiluron nodded.
 “Now, why couldn’t the report have sounded as enthusiastic and interesting as you do?
 I might pay more attention to reports like that.
 Now, shall we get started?
 It sounds like this is probably going to be kind of a long meeting, if everyone is this talkative already.”

-Doil nodded, and called the meeting to order.
-Then, because Doil was Doil, they went through the agenda in an orderly fashion, from Borivat with the Ministry of Affairs and Relations with Alien Lands, to Regicio with the Ministry of Economics, Currency, and Trade with his exaggeratedly pompous and dramatic diction, to Adima with the Ministry of Agriculture and Industry, to Kelina with the Ministry of Health and Sanitation, to Admiral Ferl with the Ministry of Public Defense and Civil Order, to finally Inpernuth with the Ministry of Law and Governmental Policy, who as usual had nothing at all to report, and did not even favor the council of ministers with a superfluous “lok.”
+Doil nodded and called the meeting to order.
+Then, because Doil was Doil, they went through the agenda in an orderly fashion, from Borivat with the Ministry of Affairs and Relations with Alien Lands, to Regicio with the Ministry of Economics, Currency, and Trade and his exaggeratedly pompous and dramatic diction, to Adima with the Ministry of Agriculture and Industry, to Kelina with the Ministry of Health and Sanitation, to Admiral Ferl with the Ministry of Public Defense and Civil Order, to finally Inpernuth with the Ministry of Law and Governmental Policy, who as usual had nothing at all to report, and did not even favor the council of ministers with a superfluous “lok.”
 When at last the rotation had been finished, Doil paused, and then said: “Now, I believe there was interest in some discussion of the recent starfall.”

 To the surprise of everyone there, Inpernuth was the first to speak, drawing all attention to him when his booted feet smacked against the floor from where they had been propped on the table.
 When he saw that everyone was regarding him in surprise, he puckered his lips twice, and then shrugged.
-“I’m not interested, so I’ll just go if that’s right by you, lok.”
+“I’m not interested, so I’ll just go if that’s alright by you, lok.”
 He was already halfway to his laconic feet by the time he had finished stringing those words together.
-Everyone had quickly stopped being surprised.
+Everyone had stopped being surprised.

 “Whether or not you’re interested, this could be relevant to all of the ministers,” Doil insisted, sounding significantly more patient than several of the ministers appeared.
 Inpernuth settled with an exaggerated sigh back into his chair.